 Upon completion of this offering, our amended and restated certificate of incorporation will authorize capital stock consisting of 100,000,000 shares of common stock, par value \$0.01 per share, and 25,000,000 shares of preferred stock, par value \$0.01 per share.
 Immediately prior to this offering, there has been no public market for our common stock.
-Upon completion of this offering, there will be 25,493,877 shares of common stock outstanding (or 26,030,127 shares if the underwriters exercise their over-allotment option in full) and no shares of preferred stock outstanding.
-The number of shares of common stock outstanding excludes shares issuable in connection with bonuses earned in 2020 upon achievement of certain vesting conditions and 3,729,149 shares reserved for issuance pursuant to the 2021 Stock Plan and the 2023 Omnibus Incentive Plan.
-Although our common stock has been approved for listing on Nasdaq, a market for our common stock may not develop, and if one develops, it may not be sustained.
+Upon completion of this offering, there will be 26,468,877 shares of common stock outstanding (or 27,151,377 shares if the underwriters exercise their over-allotment option in full) and no shares of preferred stock outstanding.
+The number of shares of common stock outstanding excludes shares issuable in connection with bonuses earned in 2020 upon achievement of certain vesting conditions and 3,841,274 shares reserved for issuance pursuant to the 2021 Stock Plan and the 2023 Omnibus Incentive Plan.
+Although we have applied for listing of our common stock on Nasdaq, a market for our common stock may not develop, and if one develops, it may not be sustained.